NIV54/ts-graphql-typeorm/README.md

 # TS-GRAPHQL-TYPEORM

 This repo is from a live coding session.
-Al link to the session will later be added.
+A link to the session will be added later.

 ## Development